Nola ties mark with 10 Ks in row, but Mets rally past Phils - WTMJ

 Seth Lugo (1-0) struck out three in the top of the eighth and stranded two runners for the NL East leaders, playing their third doubleheader in seven days.

+“Every loss is tough right now, especially (to) these guys,” Nola said.
+“They’re in first place and this is a big series for us.”

-Featuring a nasty knuckle curve, Nola started and ended his streak with punchouts of Conforto, who came off the injured list Wednesday.
-With the late-afternoon crowd chanting his name, Pete Alonso halted the astounding run of Ks when he reached across the plate to poke a 1-2 slider inside the right-field line for a line-drive double.
+Featuring a nasty knuckle curve, Nola started and ended his streak with punchouts of Conforto.
+With the crowd chanting his name, Pete Alonso halted the astounding run of Ks when he reached across the plate to poke a 1-2 slider inside the right-field line for a line-drive double.

-The right-hander struck out Conforto, Alonso and Smith in succession to keep New York off the scoreboard — and didn’t slow down.
-James McCann, Kevin Pillar and Luis Guillorme went down in the second, then Walker, McNeil and Lindor in the third.
+The right-hander struck out Conforto, Alonso and Smith in succession to keep New York off the scoreboard, and didn’t slow down.
+James McCann, Kevin Pillar and Luis Guillorme went down in the second, then Walker, McNeil and Lindor in the third — all wearing a patch with Seaver’s uniform No. 41 on their sleeves.

+“They knew there was a string of strikeouts going on, and they knew how good he was because they kept talking about it,” Rojas said.
+“We’ve seen him lights out and this is, when he’s lights out, that’s how he is.”

 Seven of the strikeouts during Nola’s string were swinging.
 He caught Smith, McCann and Walker looking.